NOVA

 Mechanism:

-The dual competition structure is the key innovation.
-NOVA Compound is the direct search: miners submit sets of molecules per epoch, scored on target affinity, anti-target avoidance, and chemical novelty.
-A time-dependent entropy bonus rewards exploration of new chemical scaffolds, preventing miners from clustering around known solutions.
-Any molecule found earlier in the same target-week is automatically invalidated, forcing continuous discovery.
+The dual track design is what separates NOVA from a generic compute subnet.
+NOVA Compound is the direct competition: miners submit molecule sets each epoch, scored on target affinity, anti-target avoidance, and chemical novelty.
+A time-dependent entropy bonus rewards new scaffolds, and any molecule already found earlier in the same target-week is automatically invalidated, forcing continuous fresh exploration rather than miners converging on a few known winners.

-- Validation gap: Computational drug discovery is only the first step.
-Without wet-lab partnerships to test candidates, NOVA's outputs remain theoretical.
+- Validation gap: Computational screening is only the first step in drug discovery.
+Without wet-lab partnerships to test candidates and a track record of advanced compounds, NOVA's outputs remain theoretical.

 - Niche audience: Pharmaceutical AI is a specialized market.
-Most crypto investors and miners may not understand the value proposition, potentially limiting growth.
+Most crypto miners and TAO stakers may not recognize the value proposition, which can cap how widely the subnet is understood and held.

-- Competition from well-funded startups: Recursion, Insilico Medicine, and others have raised hundreds of millions for AI drug discovery with established pharma partnerships.
+- Competition from well-funded incumbents: Schrödinger, Recursion, Insilico Medicine and others have raised hundreds of millions for AI drug discovery, with established pharma partnerships and proprietary datasets NOVA cannot match yet.